estigma88/spring-boot-base/README.md

 The following is what happens:
 - Spring boot starts the project in a random port
 - A WireMock server is started
+- A Postgres database is started using tests containers
 - By each test:
   - JSON mocks are injected in the WireMock server before each test run
   - A RESTFul call is made using RestAssured to the Spring Boot controller